 Full details of the Apical Sustainability Policy can be found here and applies to all Apical’s operations, including subsidiaries, refineries and plants owned, managed or invested in, regardless of stake and all third-party suppliers from whom we purchase from or have a trading relationship.

-We assess all our suppliers annually using The Forest Trust’s Mill Prioritisation Process (MPP) and we conduct spatial analysis on risk of deforestation and encroachment.
+As of Q3 2019, we assess all our suppliers annually using The Forest Trust’s Mill Prioritisation Process (MPP) and we conduct spatial analysis on risk of deforestation and encroachment.
 Our analyses are done using these applications – Google Earth, ArcGIS software & Global Forest Watch.
 We also carry out ground verifications to supplier mills and estates through Priority Supplier Engagement Program (PSEP).

 Apical Group proactively engages our suppliers to ensure they adopt similar commitments on no deforestation in their businesses.
 During our field visits, we enquire about our suppliers’ future plans for new developments and advise them to conduct relevant assessments on HCV and HCS areas before proceeding with any land clearance.